ncatlab/nlab-content/pages/2169.md

 *  $\mathbb{H}$ is associative but noncommutative and with nontrivial involution,
 *  $\mathbb{O}$ is neither associative, commutative, nor with trivial involution.

 However, these algebras do all have some useful algebraic properties; in particular, they are all [[alternative algebra|alternative]] (a weak version of associativity).
+They are also all [[composition algebra]]s.

 A __normed field__ is a commutative normed division algebra; it follows from the preceding that the only normed fields are $\mathbb{R}$ and $\mathbb{C}$.